-This is the Client and Peer Review Draft Report (C/PRDR) for a full MSC assessment of the Australia Orange Roughy-Eastern Zone Trawl fishery being undertaken by MRAG Americas.
+This is the Final Report and Determination (FRD) for a full MSC assessment of the Australia Orange Roughy-Eastern Zone Trawl fishery being undertaken by MRAG Americas.
 The site visit for this assessment took place in Hobart, Tasmania from 3-5 December, 2019.
-This C/PRDR contains the findings of this assessment, suggesting the fishery is a good candidate for MSC certification.
+This FRD contains the findings of this assessment, suggesting the fishery is a good candidate for MSC certification, following peer and public review.
 The following Principle-level scores have been achieved: